activeadmin-plugins/active_admin_scoped_collection_actions/README.md

 But without handler.
 Click on the button do nothing.

 You can render form in any way you want.
 It can be some popup(Fancybox, Simplemodal, etc.), or some inline collapsible form.
-It can even be a complex full-page.
+It can even be a separate full-page.

-One thing is important.
-How you will send data to server.
+One thing is important - how you will send data to server.
 Generally it should be:

-POST request on url
+POST request

-/admin/collection_path/batch_action
+URL: /admin/collection_path/batch_action

-with GET params identical to current scoped/filtered collection
+with GET params identical to current page

-The easiest way to get it is:
+The easiest way to get them is:

 ```javascript
 url = window.location.pathname + '/batch_action' + window.location.search